Our Future Path! A plan for a better world!

 In addition, we cannot limit our candidates to those who belong to a political party or who are backed by special interest groups.
 Therefore, we need to remove the political parties from the process and to limit the influence of special interest groups.
 (See Political Parties.)

 With the above considerations in mind, it seems like we need to do more of a talent search instead of having political campaigns.
 Therefore, we would first need a process for recruiting, evaluating and selecting the best and most qualified candidates.
-Since we still want to give us all a say in who represents us in our governments, we would still want to have an election.
+Since we still want to give all of us a say in who represents us in our governments, we would still want to have an election.
 This means that we all would still need to learn about the candidates, and to do our own evaluations and selection.

 To make these and other changes and to ensure that they are made uniformly across the United States, we should make them at the Federal level.
 This could be done with some appropriate legislation.
 However, there would undoubtedly be some Constitutional challenges to these laws.
 Therefore, to fend off court challenges and future attempts at undoing these changes, it would be best to add the appropriate changes in an amendment to the Constitution.